Religion and science

 A possible resolution to the conflict:

-Jeffrey P. Bezos' company, Blue Origin, plans to start flying tourists into space, reaching a maximum of 62 miles above the surface of the Earth.
-The first flight may take place sometime during 2018.
-The capsule is equipped with five large windows which will allow the passengers to both view and photograph the Earth. ...
-For about four minutes ... [the passengers] will experience the thrill of weightlessness and view the shape of the Earth."
+Jeffrey P. Bezos' company, Blue Origin, plans to start flying tourists into space, reaching a maximum of 62 miles (about 100 km) above the surface of the Earth.
+The first flight may take place sometime during 2019.
+By JAN-10, the company The capsule is equipped with five large windows which will allow the passengers to both view and photograph the Earth. ...
+For about four minutes ... [the passengers] will experience the thrill of weightlessness and be able to see the shape of the Earth."
 3

 Richard Branson's company, Virgin Galactic, also plans to fly tourists into space in their SpaceShipTwo.